Find Affordable College Courses

 62 Yearly Graduations

 Hofstra University is the 11th most popular school in the nation for students seeking a bachelor's degree in community health and preventive medicine.
 Each year, around 10,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $50,265 per year, while in-state graduate students, on average, pay $27,180 per year.
-During the 2020-2021 academic year, 62 people received their bachelor's degree in community health and preventive medicine from Hofstra.
-Of these students, 82% were women and 52% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $54,335 per year, while in-state graduate students, on average, pay $29,340 per year.
+During the most recent year for which we have data, 62 people received their bachelor's degree in community health and preventive medicine from Hofstra.
+About 79% of this group were women, and 58% were students from an underrepresented racial-ethnic group.

 #12